sudheerj/javascript-interview-questions/README.md

      **[⬆ Back to Top](#table-of-contents)**

 448. ### What is module pattern?
      Module pattern is a designed pattern used to wrap a set of variables and functions together in a single scope returned as an object.
 JavaScript doesn't have access specifiers similar to other languages(Java, Pythong etc) to provide private scope.
-It uses IFFI (Immediately invoked function expression) to allow for private scopes. i.e, a closure that protect variables and methods.
+It uses IIFE (Immediately invoked function expression) to allow for private scopes. i.e, a closure that protect variables and methods.

      The module pattern look like below,